-Our coastal furniture brings together rustic and chic elements, creating an environment that evokes feelings of a tranquil seaside escape.
-Hues of blue, white and sand are reflected in this collection, with many of the beach house furniture here made of white washed wood and wicker.
-Plush tufted sofas in ivory, distressed wood dining tables, reed covered pendants and more are curated to make furnishing your cottage with nautical furniture a breeze.
+Our coastal furniture brings together rustic and chic elements, creating a home that evokes feelings of a tranquil seaside escape.
+Hues of blue, white and sand abound in this collection - many of our beach house furniture are made of white washed wood and wicker.
+Shop ivory tufted sofas, distressed wood tables, reed lampshade pendants, and more.
+As a beach themed furniture store, we make furnishing your cottage with nautical pieces a breeze.

 Coastal furniture inspired by the beach-side lifestyle of New England to Morocco and every culture in between are delivered in this collection.
 Our curation focuses on not only the trending pieces in modern cottages, but also heritage designs that were inspired by traditional seaside cultures.
 This allows you to match a draping white tufted sofa or modern low-profile sectional with a geometric North African coffee table featuring intricately carved wood trims.
 For rugs, you can further accentuate the tribal look with a Moroccan rug, or learn towards contemporary aesthetic with a blue and white striped rug.
 To furnish a nautical bedroom, choose a bed with a rustic wood headboard and place a table lamp with sandstone base on a matching nightstand for a lazy oasis.
 Through our coastal furniture, we hope to share our passion for nautical design with you and your home.

 How to Design with Coastal Furniture & Decor?